sushantkhara/Fitbit-Case-Study/README.md

 ```

 ## Noticed that Id is common column name for all data sets, this can be used to merge datasets
-## Datatype of ActivityDate, ActivityDay, SleepDay, Time, Date are Char type which is wrong type changing into
+## Datatype of ActivityDate, ActivityDay, SleepDay, Time, Date are Char type which is wrong type changing into proper data types
 ```{r correct Date and time formats}
 # change ActivityDate variable to date format from char format
 daily_activity$ActivityDate<- as.Date(daily_activity$ActivityDate, "%m/%d/%Y")